zuman/zuman.in/README.md

 ### 6. Restart the stack
 ```
-docker build api -t one.zuman.api     # If you recently changed the code
+docker build api -t one.zuman.api:$FLASK_ENV     # If you recently changed the code
 docker compose down
 docker compose up -d
 ```